I Feel Pretty

 Amy Schumer gets knocked out and awakens with the kind of brain disorder that only happens in rom-coms (ones that gravely miss the point about objectification)

-During its almost-two-hour runtime, I Feel Pretty doesn’t once achieve the smart and sassy potency of Amy Schumer’s standup routine.
+During its almost-two-hour runtime, I Feel Pretty doesn’t once achieve the smart and sassy potency of Amy Schumer’s stand-up routine.
 The story follows Schumer as Renee, a New Yorker who struggles with low self-esteem and toils away at an unglamorous remote job for a beauty company.
-Then one day at a SoulCycle class, she slips off her bike, and a head injury causes her to believe she’s exceptionally beautiful though her looks haven’t changed at all.
-The extent to which Renee’s friends, coworkers and dates play along with her newfound perspective is the movie’s plot; ultimately, the lesson we learn—hey, beauty comes from within and confidence is more important than how we appear!—is totally predictable.
+Then one day at a spin class, she slips off her bike and a head injury causes her to believe she’s exceptionally beautiful, though her looks haven’t changed at all.
+The extent to which Renee’s friends, co-workers and dates play along with her newfound perspective is the movie’s plot; ultimately, the lesson we learn – hey, beauty comes from within and confidence is more important than how we appear! – is totally predictable.

 As proven in the early seasons of her TV show, Schumer is a talented performer, and her physical comedy here draws some chuckles (as does Michelle Williams’ turn as Schumer’s helium-voiced ditz of a boss), but I Feel Pretty is consumed by an annoying premise that seems practically designed to generate think pieces.
-At the end of the film, Renee delivers an inspirational monologue, articulating a blandly feel-good approach to inner beauty has all the depth of a Dove soap commercial.
-While it’s true that Schumer looks more like a “real woman” than the typical Hollywood star (whatever that means), the most progressive vehicle for her would be one that made no mention of it at all.
+While it’s true that Schumer looks more like a 'real woman' than the typical Hollywood star (whatever that means), the most progressive vehicle for her would be one that made no mention of it at all.

 Cast and crew